Dr. Ruth, Killing Machine?

 On the short and unimpressive list of celebrities I've spotted, Dr. Ruth's name appears twice.
-Once, in 1989, on a field trip to the Museum of Natural History (or possibly a different museum), and again in Newark Airport in 2001.
+Once in 1989, on a field trip to the Museum of Natural History (or possibly a different museum), and again at Newark Airport in 2001.
 That second sighting was followed moments later by a run-in with pitcher Orlando "El Duque" Hernandez.
 And if you'd asked me which one was trained as a sniper, I probably wouldn't have chosen the 4'7" sex therapist.

 "When I was in my routine training for the Israeli army as a teenager," Dr. Ruth said, "they discovered completely by chance that I was a lethal sniper.
 I could hit the target smack in the center further away than anyone could believe.
 Not just that, even though I was tiny and not even much of an athlete, I was incredibly accurate throwing hand grenades too.
 Even today I can load a Sten automatic rifle in a single minute, blindfolded."

 Blindfolded?
 Really?
 Someone needs to challenge her on that.
 Could be a great summer reality show.

 The Good Doctor's military career was cut short by cannon ball shrapnel on her 20th birthday in 1948, during the Arab-Israeli War.
 Two years later, she moved to Paris to study psychology.
 Thirty years later, she debuted her Sexually Speaking program.
 And nine years later, she ran into my fourth-grade class.